Barricades were supposed to keep Bourbon Street revelers safe. Here’s why they didn’t

 The bollards were the subject of a 2019 report from a private security consulting firm that noted the risk of terrorism in New Orleans’ French Quarter, specifically mass shootings and vehicular attacks, remained “highly possible while moderately probable.”

-The report by Interior International, reviewed by CNN, “strongly recommends” bollard mobilization to be fixed and improved “immediately.”

-“The current bollard system on Bourbon Street does not appear to work,” said the report.
+“The current bollard system on Bourbon Street does not appear to work,” the report said.

-A source familiar with the assessment told CNN New Orleans owns the types of temporary barriers that could have effectively blocked access to Bourbon Street but didn’t opt to use them on the day of the attack.
+But the current city council was not briefed on the report, Morrell said.

+“This new council came in, in 2022, so we were not aware that there was a 2019 report,” Morrell told CNN on Friday.

-“The barriers were in the midst of being repaired and replaced, but in actuality, in this instance, the individual circumvented the barriers by going on the sidewalk and getting past the area where they had police vehicles, where the repair barriers were at,” Morrell said on CNN News Central, referring to the maneuver that the suspected attacker used to skip the improvised police controls.
+Morrell said the barriers “were in the midst of being repaired and replaced” this week, and police vehicles were used to block parts of the area.

+But “in this instance, the individual circumvented the barriers by going on the sidewalk and getting past the area where they had police vehicles,” Morrell said.

 He continued, “So in this instance, even had the bollard barriers been up, the circumvention by riding on the sidewalk would have defeated them.”